ratankaliani/telepathyx-rust-verifier/README.md

 cargo test zk_rotate_with_serde
 ```

-You can test this verifier with different proofs by vieweing Telepathy X's latest proofs on the Succinct platform.
+You can test this verifier with live proofs by selecting a proof from Telepathy X's latest proofs on the Succinct platform.